jhucsf/spring2025/assign/assign02.md

 "pretend" that the original image had those dimensions.
 For example, for a 785x785 image, the transformation should "pretend" that it's really a 786x786 image.
-You will need to take care to avoid out of bounds array accesses if the width and height are rounded up in this way.
+You will need to take care to avoid out of bounds array accesses if the effective width and height are rounded up in this way.

 Example of the `kaleidoscope` transformation: